ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

    filter(Country != "Turkey")
 {% endhighlight %}

-Having created the original object "viol" I make a few summary and total objects to help with structuring my graphics.
+Having created the original object `viol` I make a few summary and total objects to help with structuring my graphics.
 In particular, I need a data frame that provides average rates since 1990 for the first chart, and a data frame of totals so I can arrange the plots in order of increasing rates of death from assault.

 {% highlight R lineanchors %}
 # create country x Unit summaries